 If you are an accident victim and have severe injuries from a rideshare car accident, you should seek immediate medical attention for your injuries.
 Be sure to document your doctor appointments and medical bills.

-The Complexity and Issues with Uber and Lyft Rideshare Accidents
+Complexities and Issues with Uber and Lyft Car Accidents: Liability & Insurance

 Whether you are a Uber or Lyft driver or one of their passengers, victims of rideshare accidents are often confused as to what to do.

 - Do you, as the passenger, sue the Uber driver, the rideshare company itself, or the other vehicle that struck the rideshare vehicle?

 - How do you determine who is at fault?

 Drivers for rideshare companies often have to deal with two insurance companies: their personal auto insurance carrier and the rideshare company’s carrier.
 Plus, there are specific California laws that come into play.

 With multiple insurance company’s claims, insurance coverage variations based on stages of the rideshare trip, and frequent disputes as to who was at-fault for the accident, it is highly recommended you hire an experienced Los Angeles Lyft or Uber accident lawyer to figure out the proper steps to follow.
 MKP Law Group, LLP’s legal team delivers support and know-how to fight for their clients to get the compensation they deserve.
 Whether you are a passenger in a Uber or Lyft car accident, a driver, or someone else injured in a rideshare accident, the team at MKP Law Group, LLP is experienced, attentive, dependable, and tenacious so call us today at 310-285-5353 to schedule your 100% free consultation.
 Remember, all of our cases are on a contingency fee basis, meaning if we don’t win your case you don’t owe us a dime.

 Needless to say, accidents involving Uber and Lyft can lead to much confusion for both drivers and passengers.